paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-069-cuban-democracy.md

 (5) has committed itself to constitutional change that would ensure regular free and fair elections that meet the requirements of paragraph (2).

-**(b) Policies** If the President makes a determination under subsection (a) of this section, the President shall take the following actions with respect to a Cuban Government elected pursuant to elections described in subsection (a) of this section:
+**(b) Policies** If the President makes a determination under subsection (a), the President shall take the following actions with respect to a Cuban Government elected pursuant to elections described in subsection (a):

 (1) To encourage the admission or reentry of such government to international organizations and international financial institutions.